It’ll Bless You

 After about ten or so minutes, we passed out songbooks to everyone and began singing a few hymns.
-After singing, one of the guys from PCC got up and preached a short sermon.
-After the sermon, we passed out cookies and punch that the staff of the nursing home had made for us.
-While the elderly people ate the snacks, we talked to them while they ate their snacks.
+Then one of the guys on the team got up and preached a short sermon.
+When he finished we passed out cookies and punch that the staff of the nursing home had made for us.
+We talked to them while they ate their snacks.

 All of us girls stood up and sang several songs for them.
 A few of the residents just sat and enjoyed the special music, but some of them actually sang along.
 One lady even pointed to the leader in our group, smiled, and winked at her.